jbossdemocentral/bpms-signavio-integration-demo/README.md

 JBoss BPM Suite & Signavio Process Editor Integration Demo
 ==========================================================
-The example project mortgage demo that is delivered with the JBoss BPM product, but in this case we are importing the process as designed externally in the Signavio Process Editor.
+The example project mortgage demo that is delivered with JBoss BPM Suite, but in this case we are importing the process as designed externally in the Signavio Process Editor and extending it with execution implementation details to run the mortage process.

 Install on your machine